usaid-cs/yesterday-i-learned/random.md

 1. Not only have we gone through the phase of youtube influencers (like that guy Pew-die-pie), we are already into "micro influencers"---people with fewer than 1000 subscribers---whose videos seem more convincing due to the smaller audience.
 Also lower cost.
 1. To run Java in your (debian) browser, you need both `openjdk-7-jre` and `icedtea-7-plugin` packages.
 1. Add any event by URL: https://www.google.com/calendar/render?action=TEMPLATE&text=(event+name)&dates=20130704T230000Z/20130705T020000Z&details=(deta+ils)&location=(loca+tion)
-1. Use single quotes (`git commit -am 'Nailed it!'`) to leave a commit message with an exclamation mark.
 1. [Albinism][wikipedia 2] affects vertebrates.
 That, and lobsters, which are not vertebrates.
 1. The Korean blood cake is also called *sundae*: https://en.wikipedia.org/wiki/Sundae_(Korean_food)
 1. Because `iif` is a library function, it cannot short-circuit.